 - Fair Value of Common Stock.
 The estimated fair value of the Common Stock underlying the Company's stock option plan was determined by management by considering various factors as discussed below.
 All options to purchase shares of the Company's Common Stock are intended to be exercisable at a price per share not less than the per-share fair value of the Company's Common Stock underlying those options on the date of grant.
 In the absence of a public trading market for the Company's Common Stock, before the initial public offering, on each grant date, the Company developed an estimate of the fair value of its Common Stock based on the information known to the Company on the date of grant, upon a review of any recent events and their potential impact on the estimated fair value per share of the Common Stock and in part on input from an independent third-party valuation firm.
-After the Company's initial public offering, the fair value of Common Stock is measured as the Company's closing price of Common Stock on the date of grant.

-· Risk-Free Interest Rate.
-The Company bases the risk-free interest rate used in the Black-Scholes valuation model on the implied yield available on U.S. Treasury zero-coupon issues with a term equivalent to that of the expected term of the options.
+After the Company's initial public offering, the fair value of Common Stock is measured as the Company's closing price of Common Stock on the date of grant. - Risk-Free Interest Rate.
+The Company bases the risk-free interest rate used in the Black-Scholes valuation model on the implied yield available on U.S. Treasury zero-coupon issues with a term equivalent to that of the expected term of the options. - Expected Term.

-· Expected Term.
 The expected term represents the period that the Company's stock-based awards are expected to be outstanding.
-Because of the limitations on the sale or transfer of the Company's Common Stock as a privately held company, the Company does not believe its historical exercise pattern is indicative of the pattern it will experience as a publicly traded company.
+Because outstanding, which is calculated using the simplified method, as the Company has insufficient historical information to provide a basis for an estimate.
+The simplified method calculates the expected term as the average of the limitations on vesting term plus the sale or transfer contractual life of the Company's Common Stock as a privately held company, the Company does not believe its historical exercise pattern is indicative of the pattern it will experience as a publicly traded company.
 The Company plans to continue to use the SAB 110 simplified method until it has sufficient trading history as a publicly traded company.

 - Volatility.
 The Company determines the price volatility based on the historical volatilities of industry peers as it has limited trading history for its Common Stock price.
 Industry peers consist of several public companies in the biotechnology industry with comparable characteristics, including clinical trials progress and therapeutic indications. - Dividend Yield.
 The expected dividend assumption is based on the Company's current expectations about its anticipated dividend policy.
-To date, the Company has not declared any dividends to common shareholders, and therefore the Company has used an expected dividend yield of zero.
+To date, the Company has not declared any dividends to common shareholders and, therefore, the Company has used an expected dividend yield of zero.